WangNan0/kbuild-standalone/README.md

 Currently, this project contains:
  * kconfig: Standalone conf and mconf executable which reads Kconfig source code and output .config.
+ * kbuild: Basic kbuild makefile scripts are brought from Linux kernel.
+A wrapper is provided to make it work standalone.
+ * fixdep, unifdef: Small tools in Linux kernel for building.

 ## kconfig